BLE-LTER/bleutils/README.md

 df <- add_cp_cols(df, station_code_col = "station")
 ```

-Note that this function relies on the `stations` data.frame packaged with `bleutils`.
-The canon copy of this is kept on Box.
-To check if `bleutils` has the latest version, use `update_cp_stations` and point it to where Box is on your local machine.
-If the Box version differs from what `bleutils` has, this will update the package version.
-If this happens, make sure to push the change to GitHub and re-install `bleutils` wherever it is used.
+Note that this function relies on a table of station information.
+This is [kept on Box](https://utexas.app.box.com/file/1092468994724?s=sjt5phkdpyx9vsvpvcss461562vb5wsw) and a direct download link to it is fed under the argument "station_source" to the function.
+To generate a direct link to the Box file, go to its Shared Link Settings, and copy the URL under "Direct Link".
+You can also feed the function a local file path instead of a Box link.

 ```r
 update_cp_stations(source_file = "path_goes_here")